-If you work for a restaurant—whether it a McDonald's or the nicest steak house in town – then you have rights.
-If your employee rights have been violated while working for a restaurant, then legally protecting those rights can be a scary proposition.
-Most employees have no idea that their rights have been violated, and even if they do they can be too afraid to pursue legal options.
-Over the years, most fast food chain and/or restaurant franchisee workers whose rights have been violated have not pursued their legal options.
-Why?
-Because they think they will not be able to prove the violations.
+If you work for a restaurant—whether it's a McDonald's or the fanciest bistro in town—you have employment rights.
+As an employee, if your rights have been violated while working for a restaurant, then legally protecting those rights can be an intimidating proposition.
+In fact, most employees have no idea that their rights have been violated—and even if they do—pursuing legal remedies may seem daunting.
+Over the years, most restaurant workers whose rights have been violated have not pursued their legal options, usually because they believe they will not be able to prove the violations.

-Here is a small sample of multi-million dollar lawsuits and settlements that large restaurant corporations have paid out to unfairly treated employees:
+We've gathered a small sample of multi-million dollar lawsuits and settlements that restaurant corporations have paid out to unfairly treated employees:

-Let's walk through one example of how you – as a restaurant employee – may be owed money after being fired or quit.
-While there are some exceptions, if you worked more than eight hours a day or more than 40 hours a week, then the restaurant you worked for must pay you what's called a “time-and-a-half” overtime rate.
+Let's examine one example: a restaurant employee might be owed money after being fired or after they quit.
+While there are some exceptions, if the employee worked more than eight hours a day or more than 40 hours a week, then the restaurant must pay the employee what's termed a “time-and-a-half” overtime rate.

-If you are a California employee, and your employee rights have been violated, you should not be afraid to contact an employment attorney.
-It is incredibly easy to contact a California employee rights lawyer that has experience protecting restaurant workers' rights.
+Keep in mind: no matter how large and seemingly powerful your employer appears, you can sue and win.
+If you're a California employee, and your employee rights have been violated, don't hesitate to contact an employment attorney—one that has the expertise and experience protecting restaurant workers' rights.